flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/nd.md

 ## Description

-The Navigation Display (ND) is one the main instruments for the pilots for situational awareness and navigation in flight.
+The Navigation Display (ND) is one of the main instruments for the pilots for situational awareness and navigation in flight.

 It plots configurable information for speed, heading, flight plan, terrain, weather, distances etc. in 5 different basic view modes: